-James L. Anderson, Senior Vice President of Americo Life Inc. since September 1996.
+James L. Anderson, President, since November 2000, of Americo Financial Services, Inc., located in Austin, Texas and Senior Vice President of Americo Life Inc. since September 1996.
 Prior to its acquisition by Americo Life Inc., Mr. Anderson had served for ten years as President and Chief Executive Officer of Fremont Life Insurance Company.
 From 1975 to 1982, Mr. Anderson served as President and Chief Operating Officer of National American Insurance Company of California, a property and casualty company.
 Mr. Anderson, age 59, is a member of the Company's Nominating and Governance Committee and Chairperson of the Compensation Committee and has served as a director of the Company since 1997.

-Anne M. Holloway, Having served as a Senior Consultant to Navigant Consulting, Inc., a provider of financial and strategic consulting services to Fortune 500 companies, governments, and governmental agencies from 1999 to 2000, Mrs. Holloway retired from 25 years of active service in the finance profession.
+Anne M. Holloway, Having served as a Senior Consultant to Navigant Consulting, Inc., a provider of consulting services to Fortune 500 companies, governments, and governmental agencies from 1999 to 2000.
+Mrs. Holloway retired from 25 years of active service in the finance profession.
 Mrs. Holloway was employed by Peterson Worldwide, LLC from 1998 to 1999 and by the Resolution Group, a subsidiary of Xerox Financial Services, from 1992 to 1998 serving in various executive capacities.
 Prior to joining the Resolution Group, Mrs. Holloway was employed for nine years in various management positions with Shawmut National Corporation, a financial service company.
 Mrs. Holloway, age 51, is a member of the Company's Audit and Finance, Nominating and Governance and Compensation Committees and has served as a director of the Company since 1998.

 Floyd E. Wicks, President and Chief Executive Officer of the Company since April 1992.
 Mr. Wicks served as President of the Company from April 1990 to March 1992, and as Vice President of Operations from January 1988 to March 1990.
-Mr. Wicks, age 59, has served as a director of the Company since 1990 and has also served as President of each of the Company's subsidiaries during the past five years (or such lesser period of time as the subsidiaries have been owned by the Company).
+Mr. Wicks, age 59, is a member of the Company's Nominating and Governance Committee and has served as a director of the Company since 1990.
+Mr. Wicks has also served as President of each of the Company's subsidiaries during the past five years (or such lesser period of time as the subsidiaries have been owned by the Company).

-CLASS II DIRECTORS WITH TERMS EXPIRING IN 2004
+CLASS II DIRECTORS WHOSE TERMS EXPIRE IN 2004

 Jean E. Auer, Consultant to the San Francisco Estuary Project since 1990 and retired Mayor of the town of Hillsborough, California.
-Mrs. Auer represents Hillsborough on the newly formed San Francisco Regional Water System Financing Authority and the Bay Area Water Supply and Conservation Agency.
-Mrs. Auer is a member of the California State Water Resources Control Board and a member of both the Central Coast and the San Francisco Regional Water Quality Control Boards.
+Mrs. Auer has previously served as a member of the National Drinking Water Advisory Board to the United States Environmental Protection Agency, a member of the California State Water Resources Control Board and a member of both the Central Coast and the San Francisco Regional Water Quality Control Boards.
 Mrs. Auer is on the board of the Water Education Foundation.
 Mrs. Auer, age 66, is a member of the Company's Compensation Committee and Chairperson of the Nominating and Governance Committee and has served as a director of the Company since 1995.

 N.P.
 Dodge, Jr., President of the N.P.
 Dodge Company, a full service real estate company in Omaha, Nebraska since September 1978.
 Mr. Dodge is a director of the Omaha Public Power District and is a director of Bridges Investment Fund.
-Mr. Dodge, age 66, is a member of the Company's Audit and Finance and Compensation Committees and has served as a director of the Company since 1990.
+Mr. Dodge, age 66, is a member of the Company's Audit and Finance and Compensation committees and has served as a director of the Company since 1990.

-Robert F. Kathol, Executive Vice President of Smith Hayes Financial Service Corp., an investment banking firm in Omaha, Nebraska since 2001.
-Prior to its acquisition by Smith Hayes, Mr. Kathol had been Executive Vice President of Kirkpatrick, Pettis, Smith, Polian, Inc. since 1985.
+Robert F. Kathol, Executive Vice President of Smith Hayes Financial Service Corp., an investment banking firm in Omaha, Nebraska since 1985.
 Mr. Kathol, age 62, is a member of the Company's Compensation Committee and is Chairperson of the Audit and Finance Committee and has served as a director of the Company since 1995.